gary92gs/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Known Bugs
+- Rating is currently displaying 'NaN' on HOMEPAGE and MYLISTINGS page.
+My Reservations page is displaying rating correctly.
+- Some images do not load properly